delfineonx/block-codeloader/README.md

 build(registryPosition, blocks, maxStorageUnitsPerTick)

 /**
- * Remove all storage units and registry entries, but keep registry unit with slot 0.
+ * Remove all storage units and registry entries, but keep registry unit in slot 0.
  * Task is queued to tick.
  *
  * @param {[number, number, number]} registryPosition